FerretDB/FerretDB/website/blog/2023-10-25-mongodb-sorting-scalar.md

 ## Comparison of values with different BSON types

-To compare values of different BSON types, use the predefined order of comparison assigned to each BSON type.
+To compare values of different BSON types, look at the predefined comparison order given to each type.
-For example, Null BSON type has the lowest order of comparison 1, so Null is less than any other BSON values.
+For example, the Null BSON type has the lowest order, which is 1.
-Boolean BSON type on the other hand has the order of comparison 8, a BSON type such as ObjectId with a lower order of comparison is less than a Boolean value and a BSON type such as Timestamp with a higher order of comparison is greater than a Boolean value.

-Comparing different BSON types is merely looking up the order of comparison table for each BSON type.
+This means Null is less than any other BSON values.
+The Boolean BSON type has an order of 8.
+So, if you're comparing it with an ObjectId type that has a lower order, the Boolean is greater.
+But if you're comparing it with a Timestamp type that has a higher order, the Boolean is less.

+The key to comparing different BSON types is simply to check their predefined orders.
-There is an exception for Array values, we will be discussing them in another blog post.
+Arrays are an exception, and we'll talk about them in another blog post.

 ### Number comparison

-Although numbers have different BSON types, namely Integer, Long, Double and Decimal, they are considered the equivalent BSON type for the purpose of comparison.
-That means comparing numbers consider their values but whether they are Integer, Long, Double or Decimal are not relevant.
+Even though numbers come in various BSON types – Integer, Long, Double, and Decimal – they're treated as the same type when comparing.
+This means the focus is on the actual numerical values, not on whether they're Integer, Long, Double, or Decimal.
-For instance, an Integer value 0 is equivalent to Double 0.0.
+For example, an Integer value of 0 is seen as the same as a Double value of 0.0 when comparing them.

 ### Null and non-existent field comparison

-For the comparison purpose, a non-existent field is equivalent to Null.
+For comparison, a non-existent field is equivalent to Null.
-This means that a field `v` with Null value `{:v null}` and a non-existent `v` field in `{}` are equivalent.
+This means that a field `v` with Null value `{:v null}` is considered the same as a non-existent `v` field in `{}`.

 ## Examples showcasing sorting for scalar values